kumarlabgit/MyESL/README.md

 --lambda2 <float>                    : The gene sparsity parameter ranges from 0 to 1, and the default is 0.1 when not specified.
 It is required to build a single-clade model.

---lamda1_grid <min, max, step>       : This option allows users to set the range for the site sparsity parameter.
+--lamda1_range <min,max,step>        : This option allows users to set the range for the site sparsity parameter.
 The site sparsity grid is defined by a string of float numbers min, max, and step_size, which range from 0 to 1.
-                                       For example, --lamda1_range 0.1, 0.9, 0.1.
+                                       For example, --lamda1_range 0.1,0.9,0.1.
 This option must be used with --lamda2_range.

---lamda2_grid <min, max, step>       : This option allows users to set the range for the group sparsity parameter.
+--lamda2_range <min,max,step>        : This option allows users to set the range for the group sparsity parameter.
 The group sparsity grid is defined by a string of float numbers min, max, and step_size, which range from 0 to 1.
-                                       For example, --lamda2_range 0.1, 0.9, 0.1.
+                                       For example, --lamda2_range 0.1,0.9,0.1.
 This option must be used with --lamda1_range.

 --min_groups <int>                   : This option allows users to set the minimum number of genes included in the multi-gene ESL models and helps early stopping in the grid search over the sparsity parameter space.
                                        It takes a value greater than zero (0) and builds models containing more or equal numbers of groups in the model.